 - Combine cooled tomatoes with garlic, sun-dried tomatoes, and herbs in a bowl.
 Mix to combine

 - Slice mozzarella cheese and place tomato mixture on top.
-Marinate in an airtight container for two hours.
+Marinate in an airtight container for one hour.
 Serve with crackers.

 - Prep Time: 10 minutes